Evan Roberts (minister): Collapse

 Roberts succumbed to the pressure of his rigorous schedule, and, in 1906, suffered a physical and emotional collapse.
 He retained his faith though he suffered from depression.
 He found some solace in writing poetry.
 In keeping with Roberts’ statements and beliefs, the most plausible theory for his isolation and seclusion may be that he grew concerned that his unsought celebrity status was attracting people to his meetings for the wrong reasons, and he desired that God, not himself, be glorified.
 A number of letters reflect that he retained his faith.
 He developed a discipline to his life as he turned to prayer as his main ministry.

+Writing in 1909, the Rev. J.V.
+Morgan commented, "Since the [1905] revival, various Socialistic organizations have invaded the valleys and are gathering Welsh working men by the thousands to hear the 'socialistic gospel'.
+These men have already reverted to the belief that their salvation is not to come by way of the pulpit, or by the way of the churches, but by the way of the Labour Party."